Discover the Art of Scotland

 About Gilbert Summers Art

 Yes.
 A picture is probably worth a thousand words.
-And I used to be a copywriter.
+And I used to be a copywriter

-With a background of writing about Scotland I had spent decades travelling around my home nation, with its ever-changing light and landscapes.
+Anyway, with this background of writing about Scotland I spent decades travelling around my home nation, with its ever-changing light and landscapes.
 That was a privilege as well as an inspiration.
 Now it's time to play catch-up.
-But I do not intend to blether on about elements and fusion and emotion and affinities and connections and all these other pretentious arty words.

 Nope.
 I put marks on paper and sometimes they make nice pictures.
 That's all.
 Hope you enjoy them!